- Dr. Neil J. Zemmel

 - Cosmetic surgery

-Dr. Zemmel has published scientific research papers, delivered lectures, and made media appearances covering topics including liposuction techniques, artificial skin technology, breast reconstruction, and facial rejuvenation.
+Dr. Zemmel has published scientific research papers, delivered lectures, and made media appearances covering topics including liposuction techniques, artificial skin technology, breast reconstruction, and facial plastic surgery.
 He is also committed to giving back to the community and frequently travels to Guatemala for mission trips where he performs cleft lip, cleft palate, and burn reconstructions.

 Dr. Zemmel takes pride in helping patients in need, which is apparent as he takes on pro bono cases when possible.
 Two of his patients were featured in television segments for their particularly inspiring transformations.
 On the daytime talk show The Doctors, Dr. Zemmel was interviewed for a complex body contouring case that he performed following a young man’s major weight loss.
 In another media story, which aired on NBC 12, Dr. Zemmel was featured as part of a woman’s story about the domestic violence attack that left her with a ruptured implant, which is being replaced by Dr. Zemmel.